2023 PhD studentships in ARC

-We expect to have a number of fully funded PhD studentships.
-These funded positions are only available for students fulfilling UK national requirements (either UK nationals, or have been in the UK for the last 3 years for a purpose which is not full-time education).
+We expect to have a number of fully funded PhD studentships, the majority of which are only available for students fulfilling UK national requirements (either UK nationals, or have been in the UK for the last 3 years for a purpose which is not full-time education).
 Self-funding students or students with their own international funding grants are also very welcome to apply:

 Please note that Queen's University will not accept applications that do not follow the required procedures.

 Contact details for all staff are available here.